xiix0/scam/README.md

-You will be awarded a medal for disregarding safety in saving someone.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.